Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/Preliminary/Boot_process/README.md

 * the SD card
 * or the QSPI (?) [onboard] flash

-I'll only cope with the first method, (unless I have a JTAG programmer)..
+I'll only cope with the first method, (I couldn't find [external] access to the QSPI's pins :'(..

 ### Boot from the SD card:
 * (Set the appropriate jumpers: J1:J2: OFF:ON)